darktjm/gamesup/README.md

       - -g = allow built-in gecko install/usage (never works)
       - -b = change what's installed based on -n/-g flags

+To install a wine game, I just create ~/games/wine/<shortname>, soft link the installer files (*.{exe,bin}) from my usual download drive into that directory, and run dowine on all the .exe files, optionally setting WINEARCH=win64 first (if it was necessary and I forgot, I rerun the installation in a fresh directory again with it set).
+I realize that, like the Linux installers, I can extract the game without using wine (using innoextract).
+In addition to feeling better about using the official installers, there is also something important missing from innoextract: all the stuff that isn't actual game files.
+For example, registry entries and additional commands executed by the installer.
+These are not always necesary, but I'd prefer keeping them.
+This is one of the reasons I try to find out what registry changes are made by each invocation of dowine by saving a .diff file.
+Wine is flaky, though, and it often doesn't work.

 A wine game uses an additional wrapper, wine-game.sh.
 This uses an additional unionfs mount for the game root itself.
 The game root is moved to /usr/local/games/wine and owned by root:games; it is then